How An Extraction Could Help A Child’s Smile

 After we administer sedation and local anesthesia, we will gently loosen the tooth before extracting it completely with a pair or forceps.
 We will provide any necessary prescriptions for medication, and detailed aftercare instructions too.
 We want to ensure clots form in the extraction site, and that the area heals without complications.
 During a follow-up visit, we will remove any sutures and examine the area to make sure complications like dry socket don’t occur.
 Your little one should rest and take it easy for a day, eating only soft foods.
 If you have any questions about the process of removing a tooth, or if you think your child needs dental care, then please contact our team to learn more.

 Do You Have Questions About Removing a Tooth?

 We want to help your kids avoid poor oral health by preventing complications with an extraction.
-To learn about helping kids enjoy optimal oral health with restorative dental care, then schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn about helping kids enjoy optimal oral health with restorative dental care, then by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.

 filed under: Restorations for Kids